AppleCommander/bastools/api/README-TOKENIZER.md

 ### `$embed`

-`$embed` will allow a binary to be embedded within the resulting application *and will move it to a destination in memory*.
+`$embed` will allow a binary to be embedded within the resulting application and can move it to a destination in memory.
 Please note that once the application is loaded on the Apple II, the program cannot be altered as the computer will crash.

+Options:
+* `file=<string>`, required.
+Specifies the file to load.
+* `moveto=<addr>`, optional.
+If provided, generates code to move binary to destination.
+Automatically `CALL`ed.
+* `var=<variable>`, optional.
+If provided, address is assigned to variable specified.

+> Note that the current parser does not handle hex formats (_at all_).
+You may provide a string as well that starts with a `$` or `0x` prefix.

 Usage example:

 ```
-5 $embed "read.time.bin", "0x0260"
+5 $embed file="read.time.bin", moveto="0x0260"
 ```

 The `$embed` directive _must_ be last on the line (if there are comments, be sure to use the `REMOVE_REM_STATEMENTS` optimization.
-It takes two parameters: file name and target address, both are strings.

 From the `circles-timing.bas` sample, this is the beginning of the program: